What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 Because thinking alone does not give direction.

-For that, intelligence and Viveka are required, a question that arises naturally when one begins self enquiry.
+For that, intelligence is required, a question that arises naturally when one begins self enquiry.

 1. The Limitation of the Mind